danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 - A unified `.btn` base class with BEM variants (`.btn--primary`, `.btn--secondary`, `.btn--menu`)
 - All colors via CSS variables, no stray hex values

-Zero visual regressions across all 9 states, across all 7 phases.

 The entire thing — analysis, planning, and execution across all 7 phases — took around 3 hours.
 Without an AI assistant to help plan the phases, write and iterate on the capture script, make the CSS changes, and compare the screenshots, this is the kind of refactor that would have stretched across multiple days.

 The screenshot comparison earned its keep in Phase 5.
 Replacing the old reset with a modern one introduced a different default `line-height` that subtly changed how body text rendered.
 I'm not sure I would have caught it by eye in a manual review.
 Claude flagged it immediately when comparing the PNGs and made a one-liner fix.